Excel to CSV Converter — Free Online

 - Open FileChange.
 Open this XLSX to CSV converter in any modern browser — Chrome, Firefox, Safari, or Edge all work.
 No installation, no plugin, no account.

 - Drop your XLSX file.
 Drag your XLSX file into the upload area, or click to browse your device.
-You can also drop up to 10 files at once for batch conversion.
+You can also drop multiple files at once for batch conversion.

 - Confirm CSV as the target.
 CSV is pre-selected.
 Optionally open "Advanced settings" to tune quality, resolution, or other format-specific options.